stripe/stripe-react-native/docs/Platform-Pay-Migration.md

 - `confirmPlatformPaySetupIntent` if you were using them to confirm a setup intent
 - `confirmPlatformPayPayment` if you were using them to confirm a payment intent
 - `createPlatformPayPaymentMethod` if you were using them to create a payment method (this was impossible previously with Apple Pay, so it was only possible on Android).
-This method also now creates and returns the Stripe token object.
+- `createPlatformPayToken` if you are migrating from Tipsi Stripe and your payments code still uses the legacy Tokens API.

 # `updateApplePaySummaryItems`